fox-it/dissect-docs/docs/source/target-mount.rst

 ------------

-The target-mount tool allows you to **explore a forensic image** by mounting it as as a filesystem.
+The target-mount tool allows you to **explore a forensic image** by mounting it as a filesystem.
 To accomplish this, target-mount uses the ``FUSE`` library.

 .. code-block:: console